CS-433/ml_project_2_deep_hedging/README.md

 ### `requirements.pip`

-Use `pip install requirements` in your terminal to install the necessary librairies for running code in this repository.
+Use `pip install requirements` in your terminal to install the necessary librairies for running code in this repository .

 ---
 ## Authors